seqeralabs/gatk4-germline-snps-indels/README.md

 ```
 nextflow run 'https://github.com/seqeralabs/gatk4-germline-snps-indels' \
 		 -params-file params/params.yaml \
+		 -profile docker
 		 -latest
 ```

 # Usage with Nextflow Tower

 Alternatively, this pipeline is readily executable with Nextflow Tower.
 It is availble in the Community Showcase workspace at [tower.nf](https://tower.nf).
+While launching the workflow, please make sure (i) to specify fill the correct parameters via the `params` field and (ii) to `Config profile` field to `docker`.

 # Folder structure